ngriere/ngriere.github.io/blog-starter/content/blog/10-tips-software-engineer/index.md

 ## 10. Adapt continuously

-When changes arrive in your work whether they are technical, organizational or human, you should accept them.
+When change arrives in your work whether they are technical, organizational, or human, you should accept them.
 Furthermore, you should welcome change and look at it as a new opportunity.

+You might not appreciate change at first, especially if it introduces additional pressure and constrains our working habits.
+However, you’ll always learn a lesson out of it.
+Therefore, despite change being unpleasant sometimes, it can be approached in a philosophical way: “I’ll experience something new”, “I’ll improve my ability to adapt to different situations.”, “I’ll have even more arguments to defend my dislike for this kind of change next time.”, or even “I might like it better that way once I get used to it”.
+Adopt positive thinking and be open to change because in the end you’ll realize: change happens all the time and there isn’t anything you can do about it.
+The one thing we can do in response to change is to adapt.

 ## Conclusion

 A lot of these guidelines are deeply intertwined.
-Generally speaking, work hard, be pragmatic, curious, get to the bottom of things, continuously assess yourself, have fun
+Generally speaking, work hard, be pragmatic, curious, get to the bottom of things, continuously assess yourself and have fun !